 I’ve taken a short sabbatical from my day job to focus on Less Penguiny.
 This rat is taking a breather from the race.

 I was heartbroken by the tumbleweed response I got for my last writing project, so I don’t intend to spin my wheels writing in vain again.
 This time I’ve set myself a kill-or-continue date to evaluate whether Less Penguiny resonates well enough with the public to warrant continuing.
-I’ll know not to throw in the towel if I see telltale markers like traffic, social media shares, mailing list members, or sponsorship/donations.
+I’ll know not to throw in the towel if I see telltale markers like traffic, social media shares, mailing list members, or corporate sponsorship/consulting gigs.